fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/fusioncharts-net-using-razor.md

 To render the chart using razor page, following the steps given below:

-- In the ASP.NET core web applicaion, add a razor page named `index.cshtml`.
+- In the ASP.NET core web application, add a razor page named `index.cshtml`.

 - Add the following code to the above create razor page: